datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

     === "3.
 Find email"

-        In the left-hand sidebar, click **Products** and there will be your domain under the "Jira settings" section.
+        In the left-hand sidebar, click **Email** and your email will be under the "Current email" section.

         ![Find Domain][image-4]